MaiEden/TripMngApp/README.md

 It is designed for teachers and allows them to view students' locations in real time using data received from sensors.

 The application displays an interactive map with the students' locations, along with an organized list of all participants.
-In addition, it allows teachers to register, log in, and adding students.
+In addition, it allows teachers to register, log in and manage students, including adding students.

 The system is built using a client-server architecture:

 The server side is developed with Spring Boot, and the client side is built with React using Vite and JavaScript.
-A standard style for README files

 ## How to Install and Run
 ### Prerequisites